QuantJourneyOrg/qj_technical_indicators/README.md

 # Technical Indicators Library 🚀

 Welcome to the **Technical Indicators Library**, a high-performance, open-source collection of financial technical indicators.
-Originally developed as part of the [QuantJourney project](https://quantjourney.substack.com) by Jakub Polec, it’s now freely available for everyone to use, fork, and improve under the MIT License.
+Originally developed as part of the [QuantJourney project](https://quantjourney.substack.com) by Jakub Polec, it’s now freely available under the MIT License for everyone to use, fork, and improve as a Quantitative Infrastructure initiative, providing traders and investors with fast, reliable tools for financial analysis.

 ## 🌟 Features
 - **Comprehensive Indicators**: Includes SMA, EMA, RSI, MACD, and many more.